 Mountain bike riders enjoy the ride, often at a decent clip, and visibility is sometimes not too far ahead.

-There is a requirement to pay an $18 access fee to traverse the private land that makes up about 30% of the track.
-There is a parking meter style ticket dispenser at the southern end of the track, otherwise you can obtain your ticket where you make your water taxi bookings.
+There is a requirement to pay a $25 multi-day access fee to traverse the private land that makes up about 30% of the track.
+There is a parking meter-style ticket dispenser at the southern end of the track, otherwise, you can obtain your ticket where you make your water taxi bookings.

-This is not a track to choose if you are wanting to have a typical New Zealand tramping experience, there’s too many mountain bikers, and their bikes, day walkers, boutique accommodation places, batches, lipstick wearers, cell phone addicts, etc.
+This is not a track to choose if you are wanting to have a typical New Zealand tramping experience.
+There are too many mountain bikers, and their bikes, day walkers, boutique accommodation places, batches, lipstick wearers, cell phone addicts, etc.

 Overall you will spend a fair amount of time climbing but overall the Queen Charlotte Track can be rated as: Unchallenging.